naturalis/FloraDataMining/README.md

 First, a list is made of all characters present in the FlorML file.
 With the help of this list, it is possible to select characters relevant for the study by hand.
 Because sometimes the same name is used to define different character types, all characters are displayed together with their superiors, like “/grandparent/parent/current character”.

 Ordering the text in the FlorML file (OrderFlorML.py FlorML file) Before continuing the matrix construction, the text in the FlorML file ust be ordened.
 The reason is that there are some structural incorrectnesses in where some text parts are displayed in the FlorML file, where converting the text from a book to XML is comprehensive.
-This makes the construction of the matrix with a programming language too complex.
+In this format, many text parts will not be displayed in the matrix.
 Because of this, a code was written to put the texts displayed on the wrong place to the correct places.

 Ordening the text to a matrix (OrderCharacters.py (structured) 1.FlorML file 2.character list A code is written to construct a matrix containing values for species(rows) and characters(columns).
 The input files are a FlorML file, and a txt file including a list with relevant the characters.
 The output is a tab-delimited file containing the matrix.
 The rows represent the species and the columns represent the characters.
 In this table some characters contained not enough information.
 The corresponding columns were removed by hand.